Strukturreformen: Background

 In April 2004, the government (Venstre and Conservative People's Party) presented its proposal for a reform of the structure of the public sector : "The new Denmark - a simple public sector close to the citizen".
 This proposal was based on the Structure Commission's report.
 The Structure Commission had published the report on 9 January 2004.
 The report with various recommendations/proposals for the future number of regions/regional administrative levels - or none, since the state could take over the administration of hospitals - and municipalities was presented at a meeting for 900 politicians, civil servants, management researchers and interest organizations as well as 150 journalists on 14 January 2004 in the Vingsted center in the then Egtved Kommune near Vejle.
-The play subsequently formed the basis for negotiations between the government and the other parties in the Folketing.
+The proposals subsequently formed the basis for negotiations between the government and the other parties in the Folketing.
 The negotiations resulted on 24 June 2004 in the Structural Agreement, an agreement on a reform between the government and the Danish People's Party.
 The structural agreement was three-pronged and included partly criteria for a new (geographical) division of municipalities and regions, partly a new distribution of tasks between municipalities, regions and the state and finally a financing and equalization reform.

 Based on the framework agreement, 50 legislative proposals were drawn up during the autumn of 2004.
 The legislative package was sent for consultation on 1 December 2004.
 The legislative package was tabled in the Folketing on 24 February 2005 and was considered in the Folketing over the spring of 2005, after which the final votes took place in mid-June.
 In the final votes, in addition to the governing parties Venstre and the Conservative People's Party as well as the Danish People's Party, well over half of the bills were supported by several of the other parties in the Folketing.
 The structural reform was finally approved by the parties in the Danish Parliament on 16 June 2005 and entered into force on 26 June 2005 after publication in the Legislative Gazette.
 A ministerial order, which was signed on 29 June 2005 by Minister of the Interior and Health Lars Løkke Rasmussen, entered into force on 1 July 2005.